AusSRC/SoFiAX/docs/index.md

 A Python wrapper for executing [SoFiA](https://github.com/SoFiA-Admin/SoFiA-2) and automatically merging, resolving and inserting output products to a selected PostgreSQL database.
 Sources that cannot be resolved automatically will be flagged for manual inspection, which can be done by users through SoFiAX's web portal ([SoFiAX_services](https://github.com/AusSRC/SoFiAX_services)).

-Written by AusSRC software research engineers for WALLABY project scientists who are running SoFiA.

 ## Usage

 ### Installation